Breast Reduction in Columbus, Ohio

 • Your use of alcohol, tobacco and drugs

-• Any previous surgeries
+• Any previous operations

 • Your family history of breast cancer and personal history of mammograms, ultrasounds, MRIs or previous breast biopsies